What is the Iowa eTranscript Gateway?

 - Similar to other commercial transcript vendors, the Iowa eTranscript Gateway delivers an official PDF transcript via secure email to the recipient.
 A future development will provide colleges the option to receive Iowa eTranscripts as a data stream.
-This will enable the colleges to import the transcript data directly into their SIS, significantly increasing their processing efficiencies and cost savings.
+This will enable colleges to import the transcript data directly into their SIS, significantly decreasing colleges’ processing time and costs.

 - SCED codes

 - Every course listed on the Iowa eTranscript includes the School Codes for the Exchange of Data (SCED) code assigned by the school.
 The SCED code is a course classification system which makes it easier for secondary schools, colleges, and universities to understand the content, level, and sequencing of each course on a student’s transcript and make appropriate admissions and course placement decisions.

 - Automatic admission information on Regent universities and community colleges

-- While this feature will not appear in the initial release of the Iowa eTranscript, we are exploring the possibility of adding a special notation specifically for 12th grade students which would list the Iowa eTranscript could include a notation indicating the Iowa Regent universities and the nearest Iowa community college to which the student’s academic records qualify them for automatic admission, if they choose to apply.
+- While this feature will not appear in the initial release of the Iowa eTranscript, we are exploring the possibility of adding a special notation specifically for 12th grade students which would list the Iowa Regent universities and the nearest Iowa community college to which the student’s academic records qualify them for automatic admission, if they choose to apply.